Volume 61 Issue 5 May 2011

 Writing her first historical novel has raised some unexpected challenges for the historian Stella Tillyard.

 Alex von Tunzelmann reassesses a two-part article on the troubled relationship between the United States and Cuba, published in History Today 50 years ago in the wake of the Bay of Pigs invasion.

-Richard Cavendish charts the events leading up to the Mexican dictator, Porfirio Diaz's, fall from power in 1911.
+Richard Cavendish charts the events leading up to the Mexican dictator Porfirio Diaz's fall from power on May 25th, 1911.